warwick-un-society/warwick-un-society.github.io/warmun_committee_unsc.md

 ## Chairs:
 <b>Topics:</b>
   1. Disengagement by permanent member states in long-term military interventions
-  2. Addressing the increasing cybersecurity threat presented by non-state actors to essential national infrastructure
+  2. Addressing the increasing cybersecurity threat presented by non-state actors to national infrastructure